Bonner

 Bonner is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Bonner's dwelling structures, as per the latest Census, consisted of 87.1% houses and 12.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
-Home ownership in Bonner was at 9.2%, with mortgaged dwellings at 57.5% and rented dwellings at 33.3%.
-The median monthly mortgage repayment in Bonner was $2,167, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent in Bonner was $520, compared to the Australian Capital Territory's $450.
-Nationally, Bonner's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Bonner, as per the latest Census, consisted of 87.1% houses and 12.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Bonner stood at 9.2%, with mortgaged dwellings at 57.5% and rented dwellings at 33.3%.
+The median monthly mortgage repayment was $2,167, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Bonner was $520, compared to the Australian Capital Territory's $450.
+Nationally, Bonner's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing